Bhavika-G-Patil/legal-doc-agent/README.md

   been tested against a version of the document containing extra optional sections beyond `schema.py`'s list.

-## AI coding assistant use

-This project — the pipeline design, all source files, the Streamlit UI, and this README — was built with Claude (Anthropic) as an AI coding assistant, based on the supplied assignment brief and reference materials.

 ## Deploying (for the working link)